def-safe/defsafe-developers-test/readme.md

 - +5 Points: Make the API call from the server side using the /server folder
 - +5 Points: Fetch many facts in only one API call and cache it so that all button clicks after the first one load from the cache.
 - +5 Points: Use Pinia as a state manager
-- +2 Points: Deliver the solution including Unit Testing
+- +3 Points: Deliver the solution including Unit Testing
-- +2 Points: Add a fade out/in effect for each cat fact refresh
+- +3 Points: Add a fade out/in effect for each cat fact refresh

 ## Tips:

-- Nuxt modules are your friends, especially the icons module
+- Nuxt modules are your friends
 - Pay attention to visual details

 ## Approximate Expected Execution Time: